Superdensity and bounded geodesics in moduli space: Abstract

 \section{Abstract}

 Following Beck-Chen, we say a flow $\phi_t$ on a metric space $(X, d)$ is \emph{superdense} if there is a $c > 0$ such that for every $x \in X$, and every $T>0$, the trajectory $\{\phi_t x\}_{0 \le t \le cT}$ is $1/T$-dense in $X$.
-We show that a linear flow on a translation surface is superdense if and only if the associated Teichm\"uller geodesic is bounded.
+We show that a linear flow on a translation surface is superdense if the associated Teichm\"uller geodesic is bounded.
+Conversely, if the linear flow is superdense, we show that along the Teichm\"uller geodesic, the diameter of the surface remains bounded.
 This generalizes work of Beck-Chen on \emph{lattice surfaces}, and is reminiscent of work of Masur on unique ergodicity.